FBI agent loses his gun during dance-floor backflip, accidentally shoots bar patron

-(CNN)An FBI agent's dance-floor backflip looked pretty impressive -- until he lost his gun and accidentally shot someone.
+(CNN)An FBI agent's backflip at a club looked pretty impressive -- until he lost his gun and accidentally shot someone.

 Video of the off-duty agent showed him unleashing a torrent of dance moves at a Denver bar early Saturday before launching into a back handspring.